Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs

 \section{Future work}

 There are many interesting avenues for future work.
-First, we would like to extend our optimality-based (generalized) discretization methods to generalized semi-infinite programs~\cite{djelassi2021recent,mitsos2015global}.
-Second, our optimality-based discretization methods could be modified (cf.\ \cite{mitsos2011global}) to generate feasible points to~\eqref{eqn:sip}.
-Third, extensions of our max-min formulations can enable the design of more efficient cutting-plane methods for a broader class of optimization problems (cf.\ \cite{paulus2022learning}).
+First, we wish to explore the effectiveness of our new discretization methods for large-scale nonconvex SIPs.
+Second, we would like to extend our bounding-focused (generalized) discretization methods to generalized semi-infinite programs~\cite{djelassi2021recent,mitsos2015global}.
+Third, our bounding-focused discretization methods could be modified (cf.\ \cite{mitsos2011global}) to generate feasible points to~\eqref{eqn:sip}.
+Fourth, extensions of our max-min formulations can enable the design of more efficient cutting-plane methods for a broader class of optimization problems (cf.\ \cite{paulus2022learning}).
 Finally, using machine learning to learn a sequence of optimal discretizations (cf.\ \cite{paulus2022learning,kannan2022learning,deza2023machine}) can mitigate the computational burden of solving our max-min problems for larger dimensions.